 Perhaps also a case of Aussie-bashing…..?

-The school in question happens to be an academy and, therefore, outside of any Local Education Authority control.
-It is very much at the mercy of the head-teacher and the school’s governing body, not to mention the insidious influence of the Secretary of State for Education.
+The school in question happens to be an academy, that is, a secondary school outside the control of any Local Education Authority.
+Such a school is very much at the mercy of the headteacher and the school’s governing body, not to mention the insidious influence of the Secretary of State for Education.

 For many, including myself, this is just another outcome of the dangers inherent in government schools becoming academies – schools that have sold their souls for a mess of pottage initially shaped by central government.
 The pottage bowl is now taking its own shape and is drying up.

 It almost makes one glad to be teacher in retirement…..!

 A respected newspaper writer, who also happens to be an Anglican priest, recently wrote the following in The Guardian newspaper: